 A second good answer is that some information is hard to copy from products based on it.
 In 1951, a viewer in a movie theater could not easily make a good replica of the film on screen.
 Theaters could screen Ace in the Hole without worrying that the thousands of people who saw it each week would make their own copies.
-All they had to do was maintain reasonable security over the canisters containing the reels of their theater's copy, a much easier problem.
-This works better for some information than others: A Shark bowling ball is easy to cut open.
-Prudential's bond-trading platform is an interesting middle case: revealed the general concept to any user, but the software implementing it remained on Prudential's computers, where users could not inspect the details.
+All the theaters had to do was maintain reasonable security over the canisters containing the film reels, a much easier problem.
+This works better for some information than others: a Shark bowling ball is easy to cut open.
+Prudential's bond-trading platform is an interesting middle case.
+The trading platform revealed the general concept to any user, but the software implementing it remained on Prudential's computers, where users could not inspect the details.

 A third good answer is that sometimes copying is fine because there are structural features of the product market that allow the creator to recoup their investment before copying becomes a problem.
 Movies take months or years to make and cost millions of dollars.
 Even leaving copyright law aside, by the time another studio could have produced and released its own Floyd Collins movie, Ace in the Hole would already have completed its initial theatrical run, on which its financial success hinged.
-Similarly, an electronic trading platform is complicated, expensive, and slow to create - and by the time a competitor was up and running, Prudential's would have been well-established.
+Similarly, an electronic trading platform is complicated, expensive, and slow to create.
+Prudential's was already well-established by the time competitors had their up and running.
 Bond traders need to be on a trading platform with other traders, so network effects will tend to protect an established platform from later-arriving competitors.
-On the other hand, there are fewer such structural barriers in the bowling-ball market; a bowling ball is a relatively straightfoward object.
+On the other hand, there are fewer such structural barriers in the bowling-ball market; a bowling ball is a relatively straightforward object.

 A final good answer is that sometimes people who could practically and legally copy a product will choose not to because there are informal non-legal social norms against doing so.
-Stand-up comedians, for example, enforce a norm against copying jokes, even though copyright law is mostly ineffective at protecting jokes.
-14 Comedians who steal jokes poison their reputation among their peers and have a harder time getting gigs.
+Stand-up comedians, for example, enforce a norm against copying jokes, even though copyright law is mostly ineffective at protecting jokes.15 Comedians who steal jokes poison their reputation among their peers and have a harder time getting gigs.
 These norms typically work better in tight-knit communities; it is safe to say that there is no widely-shared anti-copying norm among the entire population of the United States.